cdl-geneseo/geneseo-dictionary/R/Raw-Dog.md

 # Raw Dog

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Raw Dog

 Created by  Unknown User (ajm3), last modified on Nov 30, 2010

 1. (v.)
 To have sex with someone without using protection, such as a diaphragm or condom.
 Derogatory. &quot;I can't believe I raw dogged that girl last night.&quot; A. Moak 2010